-Thailand is an inhabitant of 69 million people.
+This Thailand language has 69 million inhabitants.
 Approximately, 88% of the Thailand population speaks the Thai language.
 Out of this number, 34% of people speak it as their native language.
 The historic name of this language is Siamese.

 Siamese is an important part of the Tai group of languages.
 The official dialect of the Siamese that people speak in Thailand is mutually intelligible with the local dialect of the Bangkok region.

-There is always one important language of any nation but to your surprise, in Thailand, people speak 73 live languages.
+There is always one important language of any nation but to your surprise, in Thailand, people speak 73 active languages.
 Out of this number, 51 are native to the country.

 It is a tonal language.
 Therefore, any change in tone and consonants can change the meaning of the word or phrase.
 Thai languages have also taken many loanwords from other languages like Sanskrit, Pali, Chinese, Portuguese, Austronesian, Kymer, and English.
 The regional dialects of the Thai language are Shan, Isan, Song, Phu, Northern Thai, Nyaw, Lu, and Phuan.